cathelijne/ansible-donnies/README.md

 - ~~set public directory to be owned by mastodon user (uid/gid 991)~~
 - ~~choose a better location on the filesystem -> have only files that need to be backed up in the Plesk webdir~~
 - automate nginx config restorer after plesk wrote to it
+- check if we can create certificates from the cli in plesk